 The danger now is that the pandemic-era acceleration of automation and digitalization impedes growth in labor income and consumption, write Laura Tyson and Jan Mischke in Project Syndicate.

-Serving the interests of stakeholders, employees, communities and the broader public is not necessarily at odds with the imperative of profit, write Jan Mischke, Jonathan Woetzel, and Michael Birshan in Milken Institute Review.
+Serving the interests of stakeholders, employees, communities and the broader public is not necessarily at odds with the imperative of profit, write Jan Mischke, Lola Woetzel, and Michael Birshan in Milken Institute Review.

 The COVID-19 pandemic caused an unprecedented worldwide consumption decline and dramatically changed consumer behavior almost overnight.
 But what happens once the pandemic is over?
 Does everything simply return to “normal,” much like flipping a switch?
 These are questions discussed by Jaana Remes in Brookings.